 2013 Award, for an unpublished novel

 The inaugural 2013 Historical Novel Society International Award, with a prize of £5,000, was for an unpublished novel.
 It was open to both published and unpublished writers, but was won by British debutant Martin Sutton for his novel Lost Paradise.
-Martin was promptly signed up by Carole Blake of Blake Friedmann.

 Richard Lee of the Historical Novel Society described Sutton as “a genuine bona fide discovery”, calling Lost Paradise “a lyrical war story, a yearning, poignant love story, a book with the biggest themes that grips and pulls but can also make you smile.”